SkillsFundingAgency/das-enterprise-automation-test-suite/README.md

 # DAS-ENTERPRISE-AUTOMATION-TEST-SUITE

-This is a SpecFlow-Selenium functional testing framework created using Selenium WebDriver with NUnit and C# (.Net core 7.0) in SpecFlow BDD methodology and Page Object Pattern.
+This is a SpecFlow-Selenium functional testing framework created using Selenium WebDriver with NUnit and C# (.Net core 8.0) in SpecFlow BDD methodology and Page Object Pattern.

 ## Prerequisites to run the application:
-1. Visual Studio (2022 with V17.7 or higher including **Azure sdk** package).
+1. Visual Studio (2022 with V17.8.3 or higher including **Azure sdk** package).
 Please check and upgrade your IDE if this is not the case.
-2. Download appropriate 'Dot Net Core 7.0.11' or [latest 7.0.x ](https://dotnet.microsoft.com/en-us/download/dotnet/7.0 "Download .NET 7.0") version matching Visual Studio version (If its not automatically installed as part of VS2022 installation).
+2. Download appropriate 'Dot Net Core 8.0.0' or [latest 8.0.x ](https://dotnet.microsoft.com/en-us/download/dotnet/8.0") version matching Visual Studio version (If its not automatically installed as part of VS2022 installation / upgrade).
 And make sure the sysytem has only one instance of Dotnet core.<br />NOTE: If you have been using .NET Framework so far, you might not have this installed in your computer at the moment.
 3. Browsers (Chrome, Firefox, Edge)

 ## Set Up (UI):